PRRInc/isp-merge-sort-/readme.md

-    while (leftArr.length && rightArr.length) { // Insert the smallest item into sortedArr by checking if there is anything in the leftArr and rightArr. if (leftArr[0] < rightArr[0]) { // Finds which initial index in each array is smaller. sortedArr.push(leftArr.shift()); //Push leftArr index 0 value into sortedArr if it is smaller.
+    while (leftArr.length && rightArr.length) { // Insert the smallest item into sortedArr by checking if there is anything in the leftArr and rightArr. if (leftArr[0] < rightArr[0]) { // Finds which initial index in each array is smaller. sortedArr.push(leftArr.shift()); //Push leftArr index 0 value into sortedArr if it is smaller using shift.
       } else {
-        sortedArr.push(rightArr.shift()); //Push rightArr index 0 value into sortedArr if it is smaller.
+        sortedArr.push(rightArr.shift()); //Push rightArr index 0 value into sortedArr if it is smaller using shift.
       }
     }
     // Use spread operators to create a new array, combining the three arrays.
 Will be in order once mergeSortedArrays helper function completes.